-Emerge California’s signature program is a 6-month, intensive training program for Democratic self-identified women who are planning to run for elected office.
-We are intentional about recruiting Democratic self-identified women from groups that have been historically excluded from politics, including the New American Majority – Black, Brown and Indigenous women, women of color, LGBTQ+ women, and young and unmarried women.
+Emerge California’s signature program is a 6-month, intensive training program for Democratic women who are planning to run for elected office.
+We are intentional about recruiting Democratic women from groups that have been historically excluded from politics, including the New American Majority – Black, Brown and Indigenous women, women of color, LGBTQ+ women, and young and unmarried women.
 We seek to recruit and train leaders who reflect the communities they serve and have the life experiences that allow them to reimagine and rebuild our institutions in the fight for a just and equitable world.

 We need Democratic leaders in office who know that Black lives matter, science is real, and frontline workers have always been essential, and who embody the Democratic values of equity, liberty and economic justice.
-Emerge California trains Democratic self-identified women only, as we seek to bring the values of the Democratic Party to the halls of power.
+Emerge California trains Democratic women only, as we seek to bring the values of the Democratic Party to the halls of power.

 • Training Women Leaders